Nalukataq: Schedule

-Lasting three days, (Qagruq, Avarriqirut, and Igauqtut) there are several stages to the celebration.
+Lasting three days, (Qagruq or "first day of the whaling festival", Avarriqirut or "second day of the whaling festival", and Igauqtut or "third (last) day of the whaling festival") there are several stages to the celebration.
 It begins with a prayer or church service, and a raising of the crews' flags at around noon.
 A windbreak is often constructed in front of the captain's qalgit.
 Then bread, coffee, and initially various soups of goose and caribou are distributed.
 Following that, all of the food is one part or another of the whale.
 The flippers and certain of the guts of the whale are offered to visitors.